Svxy/pot-growing/README.md

 > - [ ] Maintain seed starters (abiding by the <a href="./WATERING.md">watering schedule</a>)
 > - [ ] Rewater on April 5th.
 > - [ ] Rewater late bloomers on April 6th.
-> - [ ] Note how often plants are watered and write it down in a log
+> - [x] Note how often plants are watered and write it down in a log below

 <br>